rabbitmq/rabbitmq-tutorials/ruby/README.md

 ## Requirements

-To run this code you need `AMQP` library version 0.8 (currently available as a prerelease version).
+To run this code you need [amqp gem](http://bit.ly/itcpVv) version 0.8 (currently available as a prerelease version).
 This code won't work with earlier versions!
 You can install it via RubyGems thusly:

     gem install amqp --pre